maddieredpath/FinalProject/beginhere.md

 *We suggest starting at the top, but, you do you!*

-1. Why Binary?
+1. Why Binary
-2. How to convert to Binary?
+2. How to convert to Binary
-3. How to convert back from Binary?
+3. How to convert back from Binary
 4. How to use Binary